Living Donors

 • Be 18 to 60 years old

-• have had no major abdominal surgery
+• Have had no major abdominal surgery

 • Be in good health with no major medical or psychiatric illnesses

-• Be at a good weight
+• Be at a healthy weight

 • Understand that the outcome of the transplant may not be as expected